 All Room Types

-Kitchens and bathrooms are the rooms where visualization matters most — and they're almost universally excluded from free tiers.
+Kitchens and bathrooms are the rooms where visualization matters most — and they're almost universally excluded from paid tiers.
 The complexity of fixture placement, tile selection, and cabinet configuration makes these rooms the highest-value design challenges for homeowners, which is precisely why platforms use them as upgrade incentives.

 Commercial Use Rights